GDS System: What Is It, Types, Major GDS Systems, How to Use and Choose

 Just like in an airline example, the GDS has access to many other suppliers.
 If you need to fly from Atlanta to Capetown, your travel agent will access hundreds of hotel, car rental, and flight options.
 The GDS filters all these options to give the travel agent the best set.
 Using the same GDS, the travel agent then books flights and reserves cars and hotel rooms.
 Because of the access to this vast pool of options, end users (leisure and business travelers) have access to a far richer selection of options than if they tried to do it by themselves.

-GDS systems have reimagined the evolving landscape of travel distribution by aggregating travel service providers’ inventory into a central database, accessible in real-time.
-As more suppliers and distributors pop up, the need for access to the expanding network continues to grow.
+GDS systems have reimagined the changing face of travel distribution by consolidating the inventory of travel service providers into a central database, which is available in real-time.
+As more suppliers and distributors are popping up, the need to have access to this expanding network intensifies.

-When connecting to the content consolidated by GDS platforms, travel agencies and OTAs gain access to a refined viewof services and inventory, with no need to engage multiple systems.
-GDS software monitors its availability, pricing, and rules (such as booking and cancellation policies) creating a promising avenue for travel agents to compare options and finalize bookings for their clients.
+When connecting to the content consolidated by GDS platforms, travel agencies and OTAs have access to a refined view of services and inventory without having to connect to multiple fragmented systems.
+GDS software tracks its availability, price, and rules (such as booking and cancellation policies) and opens up a favorable opportunity for travel agents to compare available options and finalize bookings for their clients.

-No less important are they for suppliers (airlines, hotels, and car rental companies) as they create and maintain a global, multi-channel distribution network, with live updates and synchronizing bookings made across multiple systems.
-When offering travel services, their provider will want to maximize their visibility and revenue.
+No less important are GDSs for suppliers (airlines, hotels, and car rental companies), as they create and maintain a global multi-channel distribution network, with live updates and synchronized bookings across multiple systems.
+When it comes to travel services, their provider wants to maximize their visibility and resulting revenue.

 GDS vs. Direct Booking Channels